matthewdowney/matthewdowney.github.io/_posts/2018-08-17-astar-in-clojure-find-k-shortest-paths.md

 ---
 layout: post
-title: A* in Clojure to Find k Shortest Paths
+title: A* in Clojure to Lazily Find the Shortest Paths
 tags:
  - Clojure
  - Algorithms